jasmcaus/tau/README.md

 Muon provides two variants of Assertion Macros - `CHECK`s and `ASSERT`s.
 These resemble function calls.
 When these assertions fail, Muon prints the source code location (file + line number) along with a failure message.

-`ASSERT`s generate *fatal* failures - the test case will cease its execution and move on to the next test case to run.
+`ASSERT`s generate *fatal* failures - the test suite will cease its execution and move on to the next test suite to run.

-`CHECK`s generate *non-fatal* failures - the remainder of the test case will still execute, allowing for further checks to run.
+`CHECK`s generate *non-fatal* failures - the remainder of the test suite will still execute, allowing for further checks to run.

 Read [the Primer](https://github.com/jasmcaus/Muon/blob/dev/docs/muon-primer.md) for more details, including the